 Octavius Infrastructure Limited are an UK incorporated business.
 Under the SECR legislation we are mandated to include energy consumption, emissions, intensity metrics and all energy efficiency improvements implemented in our most recent financial year.
-Octavius Infrastructure Ltd separated from Osborne Group Holdings Limited in September 2021 and have not acquired any organisations since then.
+Octavius Infrastructure Ltd separated from Osborne Group Holdings Limited in September 2021.
+In 2023, we acquired R&W civil engineering and Navitas Limited.
+This has meant that our calculations for carbon emissions have increased as we start measuring the carbon associated with the additional operation of these businesses.